jlucoding/EauClairesSalon.Solution/README.md

     `` dotnet run ``
 5. Open local host live server to start using the web application.

+This program was built using Microsoft .NET SDK 5.0.401, and may not be compatible with other versions.
+Your milage may vary.

 ## Known Bugs

 * None observed